SIMEXP/fmriprep-denoise-benchmark/content/research_report/results-group.md

 ## Residual distance-dependent effects of subject motion on functional connectivity (DM-FC)

-To determine the residual distance-dependence of subject movement, we first calculated the Euclidean distance between the centers of mass of each pair of parcels (Power et al., 2012).
+To determine the residual distance-dependence of subject movement, we first calculated the Euclidean distance between the centers of mass of each pair of parcels {cite:p}`power_scrubbing_2012`.
 Closer parcels generally exhibit greater impact of motion on connectivity.
 We then correlated the distance separating each pair of parcels and the associated QC-FC correlation of the edge connecting those parcels.
 We report the absolute correlation values and expect to see a general trend toward zero correlation after confound regression.